kunesj/holoplus-mocked-api/README.md

 ## Headers

-Most requests are sent with following headers
+Most requests are sent with following headers, but not using them doesn't seem to break anything.

 ```
 accept-encoding: gzip